pulkitgarg12345/prefab.MobileTrunk/README.md

         export SOFA_ROOT=/path to SofaPython3 plugin folder/SofaPython3
     ```

-- Faire un alias afin de pouvoir lancer Sofa faciement en faisant un runSofa
+- Make an alias in order to be able to launch Sofa easily by doing a runSofa

     ```console
         runSofa="/path to buid folder/build/bin/runSofa"
     ```